SCR-584 radar: Operational use

-Automatic gunlaying (using, among others, the SCR-584 radar) and the proximity fuze played an important part in Operation Diver, (the British operation to counter the V1 flying bombs).
+Automatic gun laying (using, among others, the SCR-584 radar) and the proximity fuze played an important part in Operation Diver (the British operation to counter the V1 flying bombs).
 Both of these had been requested by AA Command and arrived in numbers, starting in June 1944, just as the guns reached their free-firing positions on the south eastern coast of England.
-Seventeen per cent of all flying bombs entering the coastal 'gun belt' were destroyed by guns in the first week on the coast.
-This rose to 60 per cent by 23 August and 74 per cent in the last week of the month, when on one extraordinary day 82 per cent were shot down.
-The rate increased from one V-1 for every 2,500 shells fired to one for every hundred.
+In the first week, 17% of all flying bombs entering the coastal "gun belt" were destroyed by guns on the coast.
+This rose to 60% by 23 August and 74% in the last week of the month, when on one extraordinary day 82% were shot down.
+The rate increased from one V-1 for every 2,500 shells fired to one for every 100.

 After the war, the radar was adapted for use in the AN/MPQ-12, and AN/MPM-38 systems, a US Army field artillery missile system (MGM-5 Corporal).
 A modified version was also used to control and beacon-track (using an onboard transponder) the CORONA spy satellite.

 In 1953, the SCR-584-Mod II was used for tracking the Redstone rocket, its range extended to 740 km by the use of an onboard transceiver.

-Despite using vacuum tubes and being powered by an analog computer, some specimens of the SCR-584 are still operational today.
-In 1995 the first Doppler On Wheels (DOW) radar adapted the MP-61 pedestal from an SCR-584 for use in a mobile weather radar.
-Using this pedestal, the DOWs created the first maps of tornado winds, discovered hurricane boundary layer rolls, and pioneered many other observational studies.
-The pedestal housed first a 6' then an 8' antenna.
-Later the original motors were replaced with more powerful brushless versions for faster scanning in high winds.
-Three DOWs are now operated as National Science Foundation facilities by the Center for Severe Weather Research.
-One is found at the National Severe Storms Laboratory in Norman, Oklahoma, where the 584 pedestal is the platform for the new Shared Mobile Atmospheric Research & Teaching Radar, or SMART-R.